 How can your nonprofit or community-based organization promote your work, draw media attention and highlight your mission?

-The Asian American Journalists Association (AAJA) is hosting a FREE Media Access Workshop for organizations like yours to learn about the most effective ways to build partnerships with local media organizations and get coverage.
+The Asian American Journalists Association (AAJA), in collaboration with the Auburn Avenue Research Library, is hosting a FREE Media Access Workshop for organizations like yours to learn about the most effective ways to build partnerships with local media organizations and get coverage.
 If you've ever asked yourself questions like...

 - "Why isn't the local media covering my news and events?"